oriuminc/vagrant-ariadne/README.md

         Please open the VirtualBox GUI and attempt to boot the virtual machine manually to get a more informative error message.

-    Should this occur, running `vagrant reload` seems to skirt the issue.
+    Should this occur, running `vagrant reload` seems to skirt the issue until you have time to restart your system.

+  - If vagrant seems to freeze at "Waiting for VM to boot", try cancelling (CTRL-C on Mac) and running `vagrant reload`.
+This will usually go away after a system restart anyhow.

 To Do